SEIfeoluwa/u4_lesson_vue_APIs/README.md

 - `dailyWeather: []`,
 - `currentWeather: null`

-Next we'll set up a method called `getCurrentWeather` that accepts a parameter of `coords`.
-This method should be `async`
+Next, we'll set up a method called `getCurrentWeather` that accepts a parameter of `coords`.
+This method should be `async`.

 ```js
 methods :{